- Our stance on personal data

 - Managing inspection copy requests

-- Running training / events/ workshops / consultancy services - booking delegates onto conferences and speakers, booking onto free events for CB members, organising annual reception for agency members
+- Running virtual or face-to-face training / events/ workshops / consultancy services - booking delegates onto conferences and speakers, booking onto free events for CB members, organising annual reception for agency members

 - Providing our advice line service